UCLComputerScience/COMP0016_2020_21_Team26/README.md

 [![Flutter Checks](https://github.com/UCLComputerScience/COMP0016_2020_21_Team26/actions/workflows/flutter.yml/badge.svg)](https://github.com/UCLComputerScience/COMP0016_2020_21_Team26/actions/workflows/flutter.yml)

-NudgeMe is V2 of the CarerCare app.
+> V2 of the CarerCare app.

+NudgeMe is a privacy focused, cross-platform mobile app that helps you track and share your wellbeing & steps.

 This is built on Flutter's stable branch.